AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 ---
 ## 3 Levels to undestand KMeans Algorithm

+Here I try to break down a a Machine Learning algorithm called KMeans which does clustering in 3 steps.
+I think of it as levels of thinking each progressively more detail than the previous so if you want a preview check out level 1 or wants to start clustering your data with python this can be good starting point continue on till level 3.

-Clustering as name suggest if the acitivty of grouping and finding themes within the objects.
+Clustering as name suggest is the activity of grouping and finding themes within given things.
 We do it all the time without thinking about it, one unpacks their grocery bag and stores veggies in veggie tray, sugar goes in the cupboard sits next to tea.
 You get the idea.

-Here I try to break down a a Machine Learning algorithm called KMeans which does clustering in 3 steps.
-I think of it as levels of thinking each progressively more detail than the previous so if you want a preview or wants to start clusteing your data with python this can be good starting point.

 Before we begin lets state logic behind clustering.
 It is to maximize the **similarity** of data within cluster and maximise the **dissimiarity** between clusters

 **Level 1**: Whats the use case of clustering?